pondrejk/dizzer/combined_build.md

 **Abstract**

-This thesis deals with the issues of cartographic visualization of spatial big data in digital environment.
-First we outline the defining properties of big data and we classify spatial big data.
-Spatial and temporal density of big data sets are identified as the main challenges to cartographic visualization and methods to address them are evaluated with main focus on hexagonal aggregation.
-Issues of user interaction and user engagement are also discussed.
-Then the thesis describes the big data related advantages and limitations of vector tile format and the WebGL rendering environment.
-These technologies are then employed in two map-based web appications: an urban recommendation system and a traffic explorer, both for the city of Brno.
+This thesis explores the issues of cartographic visualization of spatial big data in digital environment.
+Based on a literature review, the defining properties of big data are outlined with classification of spatial big data types.
+In addition to that, the thesis discusses how cartography can support spatio-temporal knowledge discovery based on big data.
+Then it describes how big data properties translate to cartographic challenges of high spatial and temporal density, and how to address them within the design constraints of digital mapping environments.
+In that matter, hexagonal aggregation is explored in greater detail.
+Selected issues of user interaction and user engagement are also examined.
+The practical part of the thesis sets out the advantages and limitations of vector tile format and WebGL rendering environment for cartographic visualisation of big data.
+These technologies are then used in two map-based web applications: *Hexbin explorer* that maps selected aspects of urban quality of life and *Lockdown traffic* that displays detailed traffic speed records, both for the city of Brno.

 **Abstrakt**

 Předkládaná disertační práce se zabývá problematikou kartografické vizualizace velkých prostorových datových sad v digitálním prostředí.
-Práce popisuje charakteristické vlasnosti velkých dat a předkládá klasifikaci prostorových velkých dat.
-Kartografické metody pro spracováni prostorového a časového rozlišení velkých dat jsou zhodoceny s hlavním důrazem na metodu hexagonální agregace.
-Náslendě jsou popsány výhody a limity vektorových dlaždic a renderovacího prostředí WebGL pro vizualizaci velkých dat.
-Tyto technologie jsou pak použity ve dvou interaktivních mapových aplikacích: městský doporučovací systém a prohlížeč dopravních dat, obě pro oblast Brna.
+Práce popisuje charakteristické vlasnosti velkých dat a navrhuje klasifikaci prostorových velkých dat.
+Kartografické metody pro zpracováni prostorového a časového rozlišení velkých dat jsou zhodoceny s hlavním důrazem na metodu hexagonální agregace.
+Následně jsou popsány výhody a limity vektorových dlaždic a renderovacího prostředí WebGL pro vizualizaci velkých dat.
+Tyto technologie jsou pak použity ve dvou interaktivních mapových aplikacích: městský doporučovací systém a prohlížeč dopravních dat, obě pro oblast města Brna.

 # Introduction

 The main goal of this thesis is to explore the possibilities of cartographic visualization of big data sets using practical examples based on real data from the city of Brno.
 We aimed to thoroughly asses the big data related limitations as well as the unfulfilled potential across the whole process of creating a digital interactive map.
-This includes the challenges of data processing, data analysis, choosing cartographic visualization methods, designing interaction modes and user experience, and developing the final web application.
+This includes the challenges of data processing, data analysis, choice of cartographic visualization methods, designing interaction modes and user experience, and implementing the final web application.
 Besides the findings offered in the text, two interactive web applications are presented to demonstrate some of the outcomes.

 The motivation for writing this thesis stemmed from the unprecedented global increase in generated and stored data, together with related societal implications that are only starting to unfold.
 Another, more personal motivation was to channel the author's long time interest in cartographic visualization and to summarize his practical experience with design and development of map-based web applications.

-We can argue that there are three main shifts that started to alter how digital maps are produced, disseminated and interacted with.
+We argue that there are three main shifts that started to alter how digital maps are produced, disseminated and interacted with.
 We believe that these tendencies will continue to have a growing influence and will gradually transfer digital mapmaking to new realities.
-Scientists and practitioners in fields of Cartography and Geoinformatics should not overlook these trends, in order to maintain future relevance of these disciplines.
-At the same time, Cartography and Geoinformatics are uniquely positioned to take part in these efforts to work towards greater spatial enablement of general society.
+Scientists and practitioners in fields of Cartography and Geoinformatics should not overlook these trends, because their disciplines are uniquely positioned to take part in efforts to work towards greater spatial enablement of general society.

 The mentioned shifts are threefold: